fcamara7/GeneidTRAINerDocker/README.md

 **4. -results** ./output/

 The mandatory **-results** parameter tells the pipeline in which directory to store the results of the training process.
-In our test case that would be **./output/** (remember that this is relative to the working folder "/data" within the docker container and that in relation the the user's machine the output folder would be a sub-directory of `<userselecteddir>`)
+In our test case that would be **./output/** (remember that this is relative to the working folder "/data" within the docker container and that as far as the user is concerned the output folder is a sub-directory of `<userselecteddir>`)

 **5. -reduced** no